dymmond/esmerald/docs/en/docs/configurations/cors.md

 # CORSConfig

-CORS extends for Cross-Origin Resource Sharing and it is one of the built-in middlewares of Esmerald.
+CORS extends for Cross-Origin Resource Sharing and it is one of the built-in middlewares of Ravyn.
 When a CORSConfig object is passed to an application instance, it will automatically start the `CORSMiddleware`.

 !!!
 Tip